 Reaction & Thoughts:

 Shrewdly directed by Jack Smight (The Illustrated Man), No Way to Treat a Lady is a black comedy that features two parallel narratives.
-First is the story of a serial killer on a killing spree.
-The second is about the detective investigating the murders and his courtship with an eyewitness.
+The first is the story of a serial killer on a killing spree.
+The second is about a detective investigating the murders and his courtship with an eyewitness.
 One is perversely humorous, the other one is wryly romantic: American Psycho meets When Harry Met Sally.

-At first, I thought this was a case of “contrast of opposites,” but the more I thought about it, the more I realized that the two story-lines aren’t as disimilar as I initially thought.
-The narratives mirror each other and function to push the idea that the cop, played by George Segal, and the killer, played by Rod Steiger, are two sides of the same coin.
+At first, I thought this was a case of “contrast of opposites,” but the more I thought about it, the more I realized that the two storylines aren’t as disimilar as I initially thought.
+The narratives mirror each other and function to push the idea that the cop and the killer are essentially two sides of the same coin.

 For me, at least, the most interesting aspect of No Way to Treat a Lady is the connection between the killer’s “modus operandi” and the stage world.
 He is not only the son of a theater diva, but also a successful and respected Broadway producer/director.